 Below: Twigs and buds: A fall twig (1st photo) shows little hair on the surface whereas in spring (2nd photo) the twig is hairy.
 Lateral buds are positioned above a leaf scar.
 The terminal bud in the fall (3rd photo) shows the reddish-brown scales with darker edges and some surface hair.

 Below: Flowers are in small drooping clusters of 3 to 5 in early spring before the leaves.
 1st photo - flower bud just breaking open.
+Flower buds are always lateral and smaller than lateral leaf buds.
 2nd photo - full development.